What is the Ohio Bureau of Workers’ Compensation Appeals Process?

 The Columbus work injury lawyers at Larrimer & Larrimer, LLC have been helping injured workers and their families since 1929.
 As our client testimonials show, we know how to successfully guide on-the-job accident victims through the Ohio workers compensation appeal process.

 At Larrimer & Larrimer, LLC, we believe in working as a team.
 Thus, when you hire us, you get our entire team of experienced workers compensation attorneys and legal staff.
-We have offices across Ohio, including our main location in Columbus in addition to branch offices in Zanesville, Shadyside, Portsmouth, Newark and Lima.
+We have offices across Ohio, including our main location in Columbus in addition to branch offices in Zanesville, Shadyside, Portsmouth and Newark.
 We regularly handle Ohio BWC hearings in Cambridge as well.

 If you have a question about the Ohio workers comp appeal process, forms or how you can afford workmans comp attorney fees, give us a call.
 We offer free inital consultations with our experienced workers comp lawyers.
 There is no obligation to hire us.
 Therefore, you have nothing to lose and everything to gain.
 Call us today.